javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 ````
 ### The rest '...'

-If we want not just to get first values, but also to gather all that follows -- we can add one more parameter that gets "the rest" using the three dots `"..."`:
+If we want not just to get first values, but also to gather all that follows -- we can add one more parameter that gets "the rest" using three dots `"..."`:

 ```js run
 let [name1, name2, *!*...rest*/!*] = ["Julius", "Caesar", *!*"Consul", "of the Roman Republic"*/!*];